top of page

 The Galloway Station Museum is located in RCMP Centennial Park, a beautiful green space in the heart of Edson.
 Learn more about the park and its monuments here!
 RCMP Centennial Park Galloway Station Museum & Travel Centre is located in RCMP Centennial Park, a beautiful green space in the heart of Edson, between the East and West bound Yellowhead Highway.
 The park also features a large pavilion, caboose, a Lockheed T-33 Silver Star plane, and Town of Edson Mascot, Eddie the Squirrel.
 Throughout the summer months, travelers and locals alike can enjoy public events including Art in the Park, Aboriginal Day, the Edson Custom Cruisers' annual Show and Shine, and much more.
 The park was developed in 1974 by citizens of Edson to honour the 100th anniversary of RCMP presence in Alberta.
 The park is maintained by the Town of Edson.
 Learn more about the park monuments Pavilion Rental Agreement

-• Virtual Tour | Galloway Station
+• Jigsaw Puzzles | Galloway Station

-• Galloway Station Museum Rentals and Events
+• Galloway Station Museum History

-• Baby Graves | Galloway Station
+• Robb: The Early Years | Galloway Station

-• Galloway Station Museum Collection
+• Galloway Station Museum Amenities

 Family at the museum